looju/Zippy/README.md

 ## DESCRIPTION
 Zippy is a cross-platform application that allows managers and couriers to keep track of theri customer delivery orders.
-The aim of this project is to implement large static data into a useful graphQl data endpoint.

 ## TECHNOLOGIES:
 * React native(Expo)
 * React Navigation